 "It's better to pay bills directly," Rosenthal says.
 "Write the check not to them but to the utility company, credit card company or whoever it may be.
 People who are in these situations often don't put the money towards what they're supposed to."

+If you can pitch in $200 per month, then offer to pay $200 worth of bills directly.
 If you want to help cover groceries, consider gift cards to grocery stores.

 Smart move 3.
 Consider a low-interest loan.